 Human exposure to air pollution is a significant global environmental burden.
 We carry out research into the emission of pollutants, their transport over local and global scales, the reactions that take place in the atmosphere, and their environmental fate.

-By improving our knowledge of air pollution, we hope to contribute towards improving air quality and reducing its impacts on people and economic development.
+By improving our knowledge of air pollution, we contribute towards improving air quality and reducing its impacts on people and economic development.

 We carry out research into four key areas of air pollution: